 Ben Kieffer

 Prior to joining IPR, Ben lived and worked in Europe for more than a decade.
 He reported firsthand the fall of the Berlin Wall and covered the Velvet Revolution in Prague.
-Ben has won numerous awards for his work over the course of more than 30 years in public media.
+Ben has won numerous awards for his work over more than 30 years in public media.

 Ben has taught courses at the University of Iowa on interviewing and radio news.
 He's a native of Cedar Falls and a graduate of the University of Iowa.